THEFT & DRIVER LICENSE FRAUD INFORMATION

 being issued.
 Again, you too must provide two pieces of

-- When a court sends information to place on your driver
+- When a court sends information to place on your record,

-record, we will mail you a letter.
-This letter will give
+we will mail you a letter providing you with the court’s

 How to protect yourself from